-8. Crutch Walking: Weight Bearing as Tolerated
+9. Weight Bearing as Tolerated with Crutches

-For 2 weeks, use the crutches to find the perfect amount of weight for you.
-You may progress to walking without crutches in the first week if you can do so without a limp, increased pain or swelling.
-It is normal to use the crutches for support for 2 weeks.
+(Weight Bearing as Tolerated status may change with meniscus repair) Use the crutches to find the perfect amount of weight for you for about 2 weeks.
+You may walk without crutches in the first week if you can do so without a limp, pain or swelling.
+Your physical therapist will help you find your best walking pattern.

-- If you limp or have increased pain using 1 crutch when walking, you still need to use 2 crutches when walking. - If you limp or have increased pain without using a crutch when walking, you still need to use 1 or both crutches when walking. - Your outpatient physical therapist will help you with your walking pattern at your first appointment 5-7 days after surgery.
+- If you limp or have increased pain using 1 crutch when walking, you still need to use 2 crutches when walking. - If you limp or have increased pain without using a crutch when walking, you still need to use 1 or both crutches when walking.